 OriginsNext provides a suite of public APIs for system-to-system integration.
 These APIs follow a versioning strategy to ensure stable integrations while continuously delivering new features and improvements.

-Clients to adopt new features at their own pace
+Lets clients adopt new features at their own pace.

-Predictable upgrade timelines when changes may break existing integrations
+Gives predictable upgrade timelines when a change may break existing integrations.

 Key terms